 Location of ZOOZ

 The park is located at 2821 Stevensville Road in Stevensville, a small community in Fort Erie.
 Their phone numbers are:

 (905) 382-9669 (PHONE); (866) 367-9669 (Toll Free)

-The zoo is only 10 min from Niagara Falls, really easy to get to, even for me and my sister (who are notorious for getting lost!).
+The zoo is only 10 min from Niagara Falls, really easy to get to.
 It’s about 90-minute to 2 hour drive from Toronto, depending on traffic.

 Stevensville is the birthplace of James L. Kraft who invented processed cheese.